-With the IoT market increasing in size and more things become connected to the Internet, it is very important to look at the threats behind this.
+With the IoT market increasing in size and more things become connected to the Internet, it is very important to look IoT security.
 They would also be attacked very differently than a server locked in a room protected by a Firewall.
-As we dive into this article, it is important to remember that security is ever evolving.
+As we dive into this article, it is important to remember that security is ever-evolving.
 We must always remember that attackers will always keep trying to break down security protocols that you might put in place, especially when it comes to IoT security.

 The most obvious threats to IoT devices are physical threats.
 The most basic application of this is someone coming into your home, taking your device and replacing it with one they can control.
 Unless you can control the location of the device and who can access it, this is very easy to accomplish.
 This can become increasingly dangerous in the business environment with IoT devices.